Tuesday, December 09, 2014

 I've come to realize that I'm not the only person who harbors such a wish.
-Just judging by the social media feeds of folks I know, that wish is one that is so important to many people that it consumes their identity.
-And for a distinct but loud minority -- so absorbed in whatever cause or political ideology that they're willing to even lose friends over it.
+Judging by the social media feeds of folks I know, that wish can be so important that it consumes one's identity.
+And for a distinct but loud minority -- they become absorbed in whatever cause or political ideology that they're willing to lose friends over it.

 Doesn't matter what the *it* is.
 Could be the issue of guns & gun violence, Trayvon Martin/Michael Brown/Eric Garner, Healthcare, or national immigration policy.
 They're going to post about it.
 With frequency.
 And intensity.
 With an impression of activism to the point that you wonder if you can be that person's friend if you don't subscribe to their worldview.